-You'll often find coconut milk featured in keto recipes.
+You’ll often find coconut milk featured in keto recipes (and even in some cocktails!).
 The plant-based milk is a healthy choice, one that is naturally low in carbs.
-You don't need to be on a vegan or a dairy free diet either.
-Coconut milk is still a useful ingredient even if you drink cow's milk regularly.
+You don’t need to be on a vegan or a dairy free diet either.
+Coconut milk is still a useful ingredient even if you drink cow’s milk regularly.

 Smoothies are a fantastic way to take advantage of coconut milk.
 They’re also perfect for a keto diet.
 They can be a good way to increase your nutrient intake and get extra protein into your diet.
 This idea is perfect for weight loss and for health.